 We returned to the boat for the city of Colchester fireworks, which were really great.
 Even better?
 They set off the fireworks in the park across the street from the marina, so we had a front row seat on our aft deck!
 The bay was PACKED with boats!
 It is tradition in Mallets Bay for lakeside residents to have a little competitive fireworks display of their own after the town show ends.
 Nothing big (or so they say!).
 This year, someone along the lake had other ideas, and had a 45 minute fireworks show that rivaled the citys!
 At the end of the show, all of the boats in the bay sound their horns.
 Misty has a horn for a much larger boat…it’s LOUD, but it was fun to sound off along with all of the other boats on the bay.

 The crowd gathering in Mallets Bay for the fireworks

 Burlington is jam packed with amazing restaurants of every kind.
 We like to try new places, in addition to going back to old favorites during our visits.
 We were thrilled to discover August First, a fabulous bakery/cafe located at the corner of S. Champlain and Main Streets, a short walk from the marina.
 You can buy breads, donuts, biscuits and other baked goods, and have breakfast or lunch.
 We had both breakfast and lunch here, and the food is delicious!
 Don’t miss their maple biscuits…delicious and HUGE, one is enough for two to split.
 They open at 7:30 and the biscuits are hot out of the oven.
-We know this, because we were there early the morning we left Burlington!
+We know this, because we were there early the morning we left Burlington to grab some!
 They have lots of outdoor seating, so Madison was able to join us for lunch.